 Ear Mites (Mange) in Cats

-Ear mites are a common parasite in cats.
-This condition is sometimes referred to as “mange.”
+Ear mites (mange) are a common parasite in cats.
 These mites tend to infiltrate the ear because they feed off the wax inside the ear canal.
 Cats with overactive sebaceous glands and waxy ears are more likely to contract ear mites.

 A single ear mite will live for about four weeks, but the infestation isn’t over once they’ve perished.
 Mites lay thousands of eggs (each one hatches 3-4 days after it is laid).
 The infestation will only get worse if no treatment is provided.